-Development of novel synaptic device architectures with a high order of synaptic plasticity can provide a breakthrough toward neuromorphic computing.
-Herein, through the thermal oxidation of two-dimensional (2D) WSe2, unique memristive synapses based on the lateral heterostructure of 2D WSe2 and WO3, with multi-gate modulation characteristic, are firstly demonstrated.
+The development of novel synaptic device architectures with a high order of synaptic plasticity can provide a breakthrough toward neuromorphic computing.
+Herein, through the thermal oxidation of two-dimensional (2D) WSe2, unique memristive synapses based on the lateral heterostructure of 2D WSe2 and WO3, with multi-gate modulation characteristics, are firstly demonstrated.
 An intermediate transition layer in the heterostructure is observed through transmission electron microscopy.
-Raman spectroscopy and detailed electrical measurements provide insights into the mechanism of the memristive behavior, revealing that protons injected into/removed from the intermediate transition layer account for the memristive behavior.
-This novel memristive synapse can be used to emulate two neuron-based synaptic functions, like post-synaptic current, short-term plasticity and long-term plasticity, with remarkable linearity, symmetry, and ultralow energy consumption of 2.7 pJ per spike.
-More importantly, the synaptic plasticity between the drain and source electrodes can be effectively modulated by the gate voltage and the visible light in a four-terminal configuration.
+Raman spectroscopy and detailed electrical measurements provide insights into the mechanism of memristive behavior, revealing that the protons injected into/removed from the intermediate transition layer account for the memristive behavior.
+This novel memristive synapse can be used to emulate two neuron-based synaptic functions, like post-synaptic current, short-term plasticity and long-term plasticity, with remarkable linearity, symmetry, and an ultralow energy consumption of ∼2.7 pJ per spike.
+More importantly, the synaptic plasticity between the drain and source electrodes can be effectively modulated by the gate voltage and visible light in a four-terminal configuration.
 Such multi-gate tuning of the synaptic plasticity cannot be accomplished by any previously reported multi-gate synaptic devices that only mimic two neuron-based synapses.
-This new synaptic architecture with the electrical and optical modulation enables a realistic emulation of biological synapses whose synaptic plasticity can be additionally regulated by surrounding astrocytes, greatly improving the recognizing accuracy and processing capacity of artificial neuristors, and paving a new way for highly efficient neuromorphic computation devices.
+This new synaptic architecture with electrical and optical modulation enables a realistic emulation of biological synapses whose synaptic plasticity can be additionally regulated by the surrounding astrocytes, greatly improving the recognition accuracy and processing capacity of artificial neuristors, and paving a new way for highly efficient neuromorphic computation devices.